How DVLA issue car registrations

 In the large majority of cases, DVLA registrations are issued to new vehicles as they are sold for the first time.

 When you buy a brand new car, its number plates show the registration number assigned to it as part of DVLA's standard, routine procedure.
 It is part of the series of DVLA registration numbers issued in that year.
 It will bear a code showing the area where it was issued and another code denoting the year in which it was issued.

-Regtransfers offers a DVLA auction bidding service that puts our resources and expertise to work for you to maximise your chances of securing the DVLA reg you want.
-Visit our DVLA auction bidding service page.for details.
+Regtransfers offers a DVLA auction bidding service that puts our resources and expertise to work for you to maximise your chances of securing the DVLA registration that you are looking for.
+We have been bidding and winning at the DVLA private plates auction for decades.
+See our DVLA auction bidding service page for details.

 DVLA number plates: the display rules

 The Driver and Vehicle Licensing Agency (DVLA), based in Swansea, is the agency responsible for maintaining the database of drivers and vehicles and for administering vehicle tax.
 The DVLA is also the body responsible for issuing motor vehicle registrations and for setting out regulations governing their display.

 One of DVLA's many roles is to prescribe and (in partnership with the police) enforce the correct display of registrations on number plates.

 The Agency's scrutiny seems to have intensified over recent years and whereas incorrectly spaced characters, decorative letters and numbers, and adornments such as football club emblems would generally not attract negative attention (despite being illegal), the enforcement regime has become stricter.
 The police and MOT testing stations both check DVLA number plates more carefully and non-compliant plates can earn their owners stiff fines, MOT failures and even confiscation of registration numbers.